openstack/python-openstackclient/doc/source/cli/man/openstack.rst

 .. envvar:: OS_INTERFACE

     Interface type.
 Valid options are `public`, `admin` and `internal`.

+.. envvar:: OS_PROTOCOL

+    Define the protocol that is used to execute the federated authentication process.
+It is used in the Keystone authentication URL generation process.

+.. envvar:: OS_IDENTITY_PROVIDER

+    Define the identity provider of your federation that will be used.
+It is used by the Keystone authentication URL generation process.
+The available Identity Providers can be listed using the :program:`openstack identity provider list` command

+.. envvar:: OS_CLIENT_ID

+    Configure the ``CLIENT_ID`` that the CLI will use to authenticate the application (OpenStack) in the Identity Provider.
+This value is defined on the identity provider side.
+Do not confuse with the user ID.

+.. envvar:: OS_CLIENT_SECRET

+    Configure the OS_CLIENT_SECRET that the CLI will use to authenticate the CLI (OpenStack secret in the identity provider).

+.. envvar:: OS_OPENID_SCOPE

+    Configure the attribute scopes that will be claimed by the Service Provider (SP), in this case OpenStack, from the identity provider.
+These scopes and which attributes each scope contains are defined in the identity provider side.
+This parameter can receive multiple values separated by space.

+.. envvar:: OS_ACCESS_TOKEN_TYPE

+    Define the type of access token that is used in the token introspection process.
+    This variable can assume only one of the states ("access_token" or "id_token").

+.. envvar:: OS_DISCOVERY_ENDPOINT

+    Configure the identity provider's discovery URL.
+This URL will provide a discover document that contains metadata describing the identity provider endpoints.
+This variable is optional if the variable ``OS_ACCESS_TOKEN_ENDPOINT`` is defined.

+.. envvar::  OS_ACCESS_TOKEN_ENDPOINT

+    Overrides the value presented in the discovery document retrieved from ``OS_DISCOVERY_ENDPOINT`` URL request.
+This variable is optional if the ``OS_DISCOVERY_ENDPOINT`` is configured.

 ..
 NOTE::
     If you switch to openstackclient from project specified clients, like: